 Think of Downsizing as a Process for Optimizing Your Life

-So when making the decision, active baby boomers don't necessarily ask themselves whether to downsize or not, because downsizing is inevitable.
+So when making the decision, active adults don't necessarily ask themselves whether to downsize or not, because downsizing is inevitable.
 It's not a choice of "if," but of "when."

 Treplus understands that downsizing is an involved process.
 It takes patience, planning and personnel.
 Many people find it to be an overwhelming process after spending many years in a single home.
 There are many resources and services available to help you sell your furniture and possessions, or to find the next highest and best purpose for them.
 There is help for those who are at the stage of not even knowing what to keep, and what to leave behind.
 Treplus Communities can help you find professional downsizing consultants that can work with you through this process, to make it as easy as possible to transition to downsizing your belongings...and upsizing your life.